Kallol: History

 The Four Arts Club did not last, but Dineshranjan Das and Gokulchandra Nag established a magazine and a literary circle in 1923, which they named Kallol.
 The regular adda, or literary discussion, would be held at Dineshranjan's house at Patuatola Lane, Kolkata.
+The magazine folded in 1935.

 Influence

 The Kallol circle was perhaps the first conscious literary movement to embrace modernism in Bengali literature.
 However, the general literary atmosphere was not entirely receptive of such a radical break from the critically and popularly acclaimed humanism of Tagore.
 Another major literary establishment of the day, Shanibarer Chithi, began a famous literary feud with the young Kallol members which lasted for years.
 Tagore himself joined the debate and published an essay in Kallol where he mentioned that he appreciated the literary effort, but found that the demand for realistic literature was just "the flaunting of poverty" combined with the "unrestraint of lust".
 He described the literary squabbles of the day in Shesher Kabita, where the protagonist Amit Ray is a modernist who abhors Tagore's humanism but espouses it later.
 The Kallol members, on the other hand, heavily influenced by Sigmund Freud and Karl Marx, did not deny that they loathed an idealist's version of a "higher" individual.
 The discussions of the Kallol circle provided ideas for many of the progressive writers of the age.

 Perhaps, one of the greatest achievements of the Kallol group was in establishing a new generation of writers and thinkers in Bengal.
 When writing for Kallol, Kazi Nazrul Islam was only twenty-five, Premendra Mitra under twenty, and Buddhadeb Basu fifteen.
 Nazrul would establish a rebellious streak in Bengali poetry, Mitra, a Chekhovian grasp of the short story and Basu would inspire a generation of poets with his little magazine group Kabita.